TageYassir/Presentation-using-computer-vision/README.md

 2. Use the interface buttons to:
    - Convert images
    - Rename them
-   - Compress the slide set
+   - Uncompress the slide set
 3. Run the main presentation script.
 4. Use your hand gestures to control slide progression.